mock-server/mockserver/README.md

 **Maven**

-To build a single executable jar file in maven run the following command:
+To build an executable jar containing all dependancies run the following command:

     mvn clean package

-This will produce a jar file under the target directory called mockserver-1.0-SNAPSHOT-jar-with-dependencies.jar
+This will produce a jar file under the target directory called, as follows:

+    target/mockserver-1.0-SNAPSHOT-jar-with-dependencies.jar

-To run the MockServer then use the jar as follows:
+Run the MockServer then using the executable jar as follows:

     java -jar <path to mockserver-1.0-SNAPSHOT-jar-with-dependencies.jar> <port>